 The total addressable market can be calculated in multiple ways:

 This process starts by taking the full number of people, businesses, or other targets in the world.
 Next, you apply geographic, demographic, and economic factors to rule out inaccessible prospects.
-This leads you to a viable scope of opportunity for the total addressable market.
+This leads you to a viable scope of opportunity for the total addressable market from the top down.

 This method is based on a granular approach, beginning with a small calculation and expanding it to a broader range.
 You may analyze a small base of theoretical buyers or use real research, before applying this to a much bigger audience.

 This is best for innovative products with no existing example to compare them to.
 It revolves around looking at the amount of extra value the goods bring and then identifying how much the buyer would be willing to pay for it before calculating the total addressable market.